LIMIT: Learning Interfaces to Maximize Information Transfer: Conclusion

 In this paper we introduced LIMIT, a co-adaptive approach to learn interface mappings from scratch.
 Learning interfaces is challenging because the way people respond to signals varies across tasks, users, and interface types.
 To address these challenges we hypothesized that interfaces should learn policies that maximize correlation between the human's actions and the interface's information.
 We derived a learning algorithm that updates the interface's signals in real-time to optimize for a tractable proxy of information gain.
 We then put LIMIT to the test across controlled simulations, an online survey, and in-person user studies.
 When compared to naive baselines and a state-of-the-art alternative with auditory, visual, and haptic interfaces, we found that LIMIT results in better task performance and higher subjective ratings.

 \p{Limitations} LIMIT is a step towards robots that autonomously personalize their feedback for the current user.
-One advantage of LIMIT is that it does not need to know what task the human is trying to complete (i.e., what the human is using the signals for).
-Our key assumption here is that --- no matter what task the human has in mind --- the human should respond in different ways to different signals.
-While maximizing information gain makes sense for the experiments presented in this paper, there are also settings where the human should maintain the \textit{same} actions even when the hidden information \textit{changes}.
-For example, imagine an driving scenario where the interface is communicating the location of nearby cars and pedestrians.
+One advantage of LIMIT is that it does not need to know what task the human is trying to complete (i.e., what the human is using the signals for). {Our key assumption here is that --- no matter what task the human has in mind --- the human should respond in different ways to different hidden information $\theta$.} While maximizing information gain makes sense for the experiments presented in this paper, there are also settings where the human should maintain the \textit{same} actions even when the hidden information \textit{changes}.
+For example, imagine a driving scenario where the interface is communicating the location of nearby cars and pedestrians.
 The human is driving straight ahead, and should not change their actions if another car passes by or if a pedestrian is walking on the opposite sidewalk.
-When applied to this context, LIMIT may learn to cause the human driver to slow down or speed up, even though these changes are not necessary.
-Our future work will explore how LIMIT can be combined with task-specific objectives to ensure that the signals are always necessary and meaningful.
+When applied to this context, LIMIT may learn to cause the human driver to slow down or speed up, even though these changes are not necessary. {Our future work will explore how LIMIT can be combined with task-specific objectives to ensure that the signals are always necessary and meaningful.
+Our initial hypothesis here is that the task-specific reward function $R(\xi, \theta)$ could be incorporated within \eq{M12} so that LIMIT trains interfaces to simultaneously maximize interpretability and performance.}

+\p{Future Works} A key application of LIMIT could be in sensory substitution, a scenario where neither the engineer nor the user has an informed prior over interface design.
+For example, brain-computer interfaces (BCI) have been connected with proprioceptive feedback \cite{deo2021effects}.
+Here the proprioceptive feedback (e.g., haptic stimulation) could be tuned using an approach like LIMIT to improve the accuracy of the BCI interface.
+Along similar lines, vibrotactile biofeedback interfaces \cite{chatterjee2007brain} could be made more effective using LIMIT to adjust the mapping between vibrotactile stimuli and user inputs.
+Moving forward, we see LIMIT as a step towards robots and interfaces that autonomously change their feedback to make the system more intuitive, understandable, and user-friendly.